meeb/django-distill/README.md

 )
 ```

+Your site will still function identically with the above changes.
+Internally
+the `distill_func` and `distill_file` parameters are removed and the URL is
+passed back to Django for normal processing.
+This has no runtime performance
+impact as this happens only once upon starting the application.

 If you prefer, you can use the `distill_url` or `distill_re_path` functions
 instead.
 These replace the `django.conf.urls.url` or `django.urls.url` and
 `django.urls.re_path` functions respectively.
 Their usage is identical to the